Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Acknowledgment

 \section{Acknowledgment}

+The author acknowledge the use of generative AI (OpenAI) for discovery assistance and linguistic polishing.
+The technical taxonomy, the mapping of cryptographic dependencies, and the resulting engineering inventory were developed by the author, who takes full responsibility for the integrity and accuracy of the final work.

-The author would like to thank Dr.~Nina Bindel and Dr.~Fernando Virdia for their valuable reviews of this work.
-Their constructive feedback and insightful suggestions greatly improved the clarity, accuracy, and overall quality of the paper.
+The author would also like to thank Dr.~Nina Bindel and Dr.~Fernando Virdia for their valuable reviews of this work.
+Their constructive feedback and insightful suggestions regarding post-quantum security parameters greatly improved the clarity, accuracy, and overall quality of the paper.